-Current sourcing is 60% Lake Belmore and 30% Butterfly North and 10% from the Bore.
+Current sourcing is 70% Lake Belmore and 30% Butterfly North.
+The bore is planned for emergency use only and currently requires repairs.

 No significant growth is expected in the next ten years and flow projections are based on a nominal population growth of 1.3% per year.
 (ABS Statistics)